-In this new series, we highlight former Fellows’ monographs that grew out of their residency projects at the Society for the Humanities.
+In this new series, we highlight former Fellows’ monographs that grew out of their residency projects at the .
 Our sixth iteration of the Fellows' Q&A series features associate professor of philosophy at Cornell and 2018-19 "Authority" Faculty Fellow, Kate Manne.
 Her new book, Entitled, was released this week from Penguin Random House.

 In my first book, Down Girl, I argued that misogyny should be defined as the “law enforcement” branch of patriarchy—as the system that functions to police and punish women who don’t conform to patriarchal norms and expectations, in a nutshell.
 That immediately raises the question, what are these patriarchal norms and expectations, particularly in supposedly egalitarian contexts like the US today?

 My answer forms the basis of my second book, Entitled: I hold that men are deemed entitled to various desirable human goods—sex, love, care, admiration, power, and claims to knowledge, among other things—and women are deemed obligated to provide designated, typically more privileged men with these goods.
 This leads to grossly unjust, perverse, and sometimes bizarre outcomes, which the book tries to catalogue, from mansplaining to inequities in the health care system.